Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/menus.rst

-Sometimes it's helpful to gain some extra horizontal space in the header by collapsing menus, this can be accessed from the header context menu, simply right click on the header and enable it to collapsed.
+Sometimes it's helpful to gain some extra horizontal space in the header by collapsing menus, this can be accessed from the header context menu, simply :kbd:`RMB` click on the header and enable it to collapsed.

 .. list-table::